 ◘ Fig. F-49 General map (top) and transect (bottom) of northern Chile and region of the Atacama Desert proper between the Pacific Ocean and the Andes (modified after Wickens 1993).

-At an altitude of 600 m, the blanket of fog known as "garua" in Peru lingers for months during the cooler season.
-The soil of the slopes is so heavily wetted that a carpet of herbs - the "loma vegetation" - develops, which is grazed.
+At an altitude of 600 m, the blanket of fog known as "Garua" in Peru lingers for months during the cooler season.
+The soil of the slopes is so heavily wetted that a carpet of herbs - the "Loma vegetation" - develops, which is grazed.
 Woody plants are absent, but were formerly present.
 Under planted eucalypts, dripping of condensed fog could collect amounts of water equivalent to 600 mm of precipitation.
 In the coastal cordillera itself in N Chile, sporadic, mighty columnar cacti (Echinopsis atacamensis) up to 8 m high are found, densely covered with lichens (◘ Fig. F-51), but only on slopes exposed to the fog.
 Further south at Fray Jorge (now a national park in central Chile), even a true cloud forest occurs.

 ◘ Fig. F-50 Tillandsia straminea (a), Tillandsia purpurea (b) in the Atacama Desert of southern Peru forms festoon structures (c) but without forming roots in the soil.
 They comb out the water they need from the fog with special suction scales (photos: Rafiqpoor).